SdanJ/COVID-19-Competition/README.md

 <p style = 'text-align: justify'>However, its increase rate for Covid-19 confirmed cases slowed down in August,2020.
 It means the recent measure before August might make a role in controlling Covid-19 confirmed cases.
 In conclusion, the announcement and implementation of government measures did not play a good role in controlling Covid-19 pandemic.</p>

-<span style="background-color:yellow"><b>In conclusion, the implementation of government measures for India is not efficient to control the Covid-19.
+<p style = 'text-align: justify'>In conclusion, the implementation of government measures for India is not efficient to control the Covid-19.
 India also did not regulate its measures to adopt the change of Covid-19 situation.
 The frequency of government measures for Brazil is not high and the implementation of government measures for Brazil did not play a great role in controlling Covid-19 cases.
 Sri Lanka announced government’s measures frequently and largely and has an efficient implementation for government’s measures.
-For other countries, the frequency and number of measures have a positive correlation to control Covid-19 Pandemic.</b></span>
+For other countries, the frequency and number of measures have a positive correlation to control Covid-19 Pandemic.</p>

-<span style="background-color:yellow"><b>Different categorical measures played different roles in controlling Covid-19 Pandemic.
+<p style = 'text-align: justify'>Different categorical measures played different roles in controlling Covid-19 Pandemic.
 Public health measure might can reduce death cases of Covid-19.
-Movement restriction and social distancing played important roles in controlling Covid-19 confirmed cases.</b></span>
+Movement restriction and social distancing played important roles in controlling Covid-19 confirmed cases.</p>

-<h3><b><i>The horrible monster COVID-19 does not only cause sickness and deaths.
+<p style = 'text-align: justify'>The horrible monster COVID-19 does not only cause sickness and deaths.
 It harms people financially.
 To take the situation under control, governments try to keep people away from getting together, but at the same time, that means a lot of people cannot go to work anymore.
 As a result, GDP drops.
-Facing this situation, what are these 7 governments’ responses to it and how are they going to deal with this cold winter in the field of economy?</i></b></h3>
+Facing this situation, what are these 7 governments’ responses to it and how are they going to deal with this cold winter in the field of economy?</p>

-(a).

 <p style = 'text-align: justify'>COVID-19 Pandemic has different economic impacts on the countries like India, Sri Lanka, Bangladesh, Pakistan, Brazil, Egypt and Indonesia, which can be demonstrated from the varying degree of changes in each country’s GDP as well as unemployment rate during the Pandemic.
 First, let us have a look at each country’s unemployment rate to see how jobs are being lost worldwide.</p>